 Union Market’s mini-restaurant stall has been sitting empty since the Thamee/Toli Moli team closed their Burmese bodega to focus on their new H Street restaurant.
 Now there’s a new occupant: Laoban Dumplings, a Chinese noodle and dumpling shop from owner Patrick Coyne and new culinary director Tim Ma (American Son).
-The duo are currently revamping the space for a late January opening.
+The duo revamped the space and will open on Wednesday, March 4.

-Laoban currently operates as a fast-casual spot out of food incubator Pendleton Carryout in Alexandria as well as at American University.
-The Union Market location will also be counter-service with seating for about a dozen diners.
-In addition to the core menu of dumplings like ginger-chicken, Berkshire pork, and shiitake-veggie, Ma is working on new dishes like a spicy beef noodle soup and snacks such as silken tofu or fermented vegetables.
-The team also plans to roll out soup dumplings in limited quantities on the weekends.
-All can be paired with cold Chinese beers—the team is working on a local collaboration for a Laoban lager—or hot teas.
+Laoban also operates as a fast-casual spot out of Alexandria food incubator Pendleton Carryout as well as at American University.
+Like the others, Union Market’s location is counter-service plus seating for about 15 diners.
+In addition to the core menu of dumplings like ginger-chicken and shiitake-veggie, Ma has created new dishes such as chilled noodles with fermented bean sauce and pork, and snacks like silken tofu.
+The team will also serve pork soup dumplings on a regular basis.
+All can be paired with $5 local and Chinese beers—the team is working on a local collaboration for a Laoban Lager—ciders, and DC Brau spiked seltzer.
+There’s also a selection from In Pursuit of Tea.

-The space will also have a small market component with Laoban swag, homemade sauces, snacks, chips, and local ceramics.
+For shoppers, there’s a small market with dumpling swag, homemade sauces, snacks, chips, and DC-based Hollow Works ceramics.

-Coyne says he hopes to be open by Lunar New Year on January 25, “a big dumpling holiday.”
 Laoban isn’t the only new face to look for at the market.
-There’s been a recent infusion of enticing new dining options between the opening of Egyptian/Mediterranean spot Fava Pot and forthcoming concepts like Annaré, an Italian pastry shop from the Stellina Pizzeria team opening next week, and two eateries from chef Alex McCoy: a Lucky Buns burger counter and Thai street food shop stall, Som Tam, slated to open by the end of the year.
+There’s been a recent infusion of new chef-driven options like Egyptian/Mediterranean cafe Fava Pot, Annaré, an Italian pastry shop from the Stellina Pizzeria, and two eateries from chef Alex McCoy: a Lucky Buns burger counter and Thai street food shop stall, Som Tam.